Club Skill Ratings

 b.
 Rationale and Definition of Ratings

 i.
-Pickleball ratings are defined by USAP (USA Pickleball) and are used to evaluate and designate the abilities of a pickleball player.
-These ratings can be used to help find players who play at a comparable level to make play enjoyable and, as appropriate, competitive.
+Pickleball ratings are defined by USAP (USA Pickleball) and are used to evaluate and designate the skill level of a pickleball players.
+Similar to golf and tennis, these ratings can be used to help find players who play at a comparable level.

 ii.
-The Club's ratings rationale and process are not exactly the same but are informed by elements from the USAP and the IPTPA (International Pickleball Teaching Professional Association).
+The Club has specific ratings standards and processes for each rating at and above 2.5.
+The Club's ratings rationale and process are not exactly the same as those of USAP but are informed by elements from USAP and IPTPA (International Pickleball Teaching Professional Association).

 iii.
-The goal of the GVRPC ratings system is intended to allow the scheduling and management of the 36 court complex while building a culture accepting of achieving higher-level skills, not just the ability to win a game.
+The goal of the Club’s ratings system is to allow the scheduling and management of the Club’s courts, while building a culture that supports individual play and skills improvement.

 e.
-For experienced players joining the GVRPC as new members and have a rating above 2.5, the member shall send an email to: email@example.com documenting their Quarterly UTPR, IPTPA rating, or their current club rating from an organized club to the Ratings Committee for consideration.
+For experienced players joining the Pickleball Club (GVRPC) as new members and who have a rating above 2.0, the member should send an email to: email@example.com documenting their UTPR rating, IPTPA rating, or their current club rating from an organized club to the Ratings Committee for consideration.

 i.
 For another club’s rating to be considered, the other organized club must have a formal rating process that can be reviewed by the GVRPC.
-In addition, the other club’s goals and requirements must align with the goals of the GVRPC in order to be considered.
+In addition, the other club’s rating assessment must align with GVRPC in order to be considered.
 The other club’s documentation must be sent directly to the GVRPC for review.
 Simply listing a rating without explanation of process is not sufficient.
-The Ratings Committee shall make a determination based upon the submitted documentation and their observations of the new club member’s play.
+The Ratings Committee will make a determination based upon the submitted documentation and their observations of the new club member’s play.

 ii.
-The following ratings are not accepted by the Club: DUPR, WPR, USAPA Ambassador.
+The following ratings are not accepted by the Club: DUPR, WPR.

 iii.
-The GVRPC will accept USAP’s UTPR (tournament derived), IPTPA, and possibly other club skill ratings as GVRPC skill ratings.
-However, GVRPC ratings are not accepted as USAP or IPTPA skill ratings by these organizations.
+The Club will accept USAP’s UTPR (tournament derived), IPTPA, and possibly other club skill ratings as Club skill ratings.
+However, our Club’s ratings are not accepted as USAP or IPTPA skill ratings by these organizations.

 iv.
 IPTPA testing can be scheduled directly through the IPTPA website for a fee.